ES-Merging: Biological MLLM Merging via Embedding Space Signals

 \section{Abstract}

 Biological multimodal large language models (MLLMs) have emerged as powerful foundation models for scientific discovery.
 However, existing models are specialized to a single modality, limiting their ability to solve inherently cross-modal scientific problems.
 While model merging is an efficient method to combine the different modalities into a unified MLLM, existing methods rely on input-agnostic parameter space heuristics that fail to faithfully capture modality specialization.
-To overcome this limitation, we propose a representation-aware merging framework that estimates merging coefficients from embedding space signals.
-We first design a probe input that consists of different modality tokens and forward it through each specialized MLLM to obtain layer-wise embedding responses that reflect modality-specific representation changes.
-We then estimate complementary merging coefficients at two granularities from the embedding space: layer-wise coefficients from coarse-grained signals and element-wise coefficients from fine-grained signals, which are jointly combined for robust coefficient estimation.
-Experiments on interactive effect prediction benchmarks show that our method outperforms existing merging methods and even surpasses task-specific fine-tuned models, establishing that embedding space signals provide a principled and effective foundation for cross-modal MLLM merging.
+To overcome this limitation, we propose the \textbf{E}mbedding-\textbf{S}ignal-based MLLM \textbf{Merging} (\textbf{ES-Merging}), a framework that estimates merging coefficients from embedding space signals, moving the merging paradigm from the parameter signals to the embedding signals.
+ES-Merging exploits coarse-grained and fine-grained signals from embedding space to estimate the layer-wise and element-wise merging coefficients, respectively, which are jointly combined for complementary coefficient estimation.
+Through extensive experiments, we demonstrate that ES-Merging outperforms existing merging methods not only on the cross-modal reasoning but also on the single-modal knowledge preservation, establishing that embedding space signals provide a principled and effective foundation for MLLM merging.